cisagov/ScubaGear/baselines/aad.md

 Global Administrator is the highest privileged role in Azure AD because it provides unfettered access to the tenant.
 Therefore, if a user’s credential with these permissions were to be compromised, it would present grave risks to the security of the tenant.
-Limit the number of users that are assigned the role of Global Administrator.
 Assign users to finer-grained administrative roles that they need to perform their duties instead of being assigned the Global Administrator role.

 ### Policies
 #### MS.AAD.11.1v1
-A minimum of two users and a maximum of four users SHALL be provisioned with the Global Administrator role.
+A minimum of two users and a maximum of eight users SHALL be provisioned with the Global Administrator role.
-- _Rationale:_ TODO
+- _Rationale:_  Limit the number of users, beyond breakglass accounts, that are assigned the role of Global Administrator to minimize risks of tenant compromise.
 - _Last modified:_ June 2023

 ### Resources